Winter Storm FAQs

 - What coverage is available for debris removal, power outages, lightning, frozen water pipes, water damage due to the breakage of frozen pipes, and the weight of ice and snow causing a roof, porch, or deck to collapse?

-- Debris removal for trees: Generally speaking, the insurance company will pay up to $500 for the removal of trees from the premises if the tree damages your home or other insured property.
+- Debris removal for trees: Generally speaking, a homeowners’ insurance provides some coverage for the removal of trees from the premises if the tree damages your home or other insured property.
 That coverage includes removing a neighbor's tree that fell on your property.
 It doesn't matter who owns the tree, just that it causes damage to an insured building or fence.
+Some insurance companies place a limit on the amount of coverage for tree removal, for instance, $500.
+Check with your insurance company for more information.

 - Power outages: The typical homeowners policy excludes from coverage damages from power outages unless they result directly from covered "perils" (wind, hail, lightning, etc.).
 For example, if lightning strikes the house and causes a power interruption, the consequent spoilage of food in a freezer is covered.